Bornito de Sousa

-Bornito de Sousa Baltazar Diogo (born 23 July 1953) is an Angolan politician who was the third vice president of Angola, from 2017 to 2022.
+Bornito de Sousa Baltazar Diogo (Note: /pt-PT/.) (born 23 July 1953) is an Angolan politician who was the third vice president of Angola, from 2017 to 2022.
 He was the vice presidential candidate for the MPLA in the 2017 Angolan general election, running alongside João Lourenço and a member of the Constituent Assembly since 2010.
 He was officially sworn in as vice president on 26 September 2017.

 Early life and education

 De Sousa was born in Quéssua, Malanje Province, Portuguese Angola.
 His father, Job Baltazar Diogo, was a primary school teacher, Quimbundo-Portuguese translator and once imprisoned by the Portuguese security agency, PIDE-DGS.
 His mother, Catarina Manuel Simão Bento "Katika", was a housewife.

 He studied at the "Amor e Alegria" Primary School, at Quéssua Methodist Mission in Malanje and the United Methodist Church School in Luanda.
 He also attended the Liceu Nacional Salvador Correia de Sá e Benevides in Luanda.
 He obtained a degree in law from Agostinho Neto University and a science degree from Escola Superior do Partido.